Exact universal excitation waveform for optimal enhancement of directed ratchet transport

 \textit{Exact universal excitation waveform}.$-$Let us assume in this section that the excitation's amplitude and period are fixed.
 The criticality scenario giving rise to the existence of a universal excitation waveform which optimally enhances DRT is a consequence of two competing reshaping-induced effects: the increase in DSB and the decrease in the (normalized) maximal transmitted impulse over a half-period [16].
 This means that the greater the impulse transmitted by a periodic excitation having its shift symmetry broken, the lower the DSB needed to yield the same strength of DRT, and vice versa.
-Since the strength of any transport, in the sense of the mean kinetic energy on averaging over different realizations of noise $\left\langle \left\langle \overset{.}{x}^{2}\right\rangle \right\rangle $, depends upon the impulse transmitted by the driving excitation (see the Supplemental Material [20] for a detailed deduction), and the waveform yielding \textit{maximal} transmitted impulse is that of a square-wave, the exact universal waveform should present a constant positive value, $A$, over a certain range $t\in\left[ 0,\tau\right] ,0<\tau<T$, and a constant negative value, $-B$, over the remaining range $t\in\left] \tau,T\right] $, i.e., it should belong to the parameterized family of functions
+Since the strength of any transport (induced by symmetry breaking or not, i.e., by non-zero-mean forces), in the sense of the mean kinetic energy per unit of mass on averaging over different realizations of noise $\left\langle \left\langle \overset{.}{x}^{2}\right\rangle \right\rangle /2$, depends upon the impulse transmitted by the driving excitation (see the Appendix for a detailed deduction), and the waveform yielding \textit{maximal} transmitted impulse is that of a square-wave, the exact universal waveform should present a constant positive value, $A$, over a certain range $t\in\left[ 0,\tau\right] ,0<\tau<T$, and a constant negative value, $-B$, over the remaining range $t\in\left] \tau,T\right] $, i.e., it should belong to the parameterized family of functions

+where $\omega\equiv2\pi/T$.
 Clearly, the constraints $A\neq B$ and $\tau\neq T/2$ are \textit{necessary }conditions to satisfy two requirements: the breaking of the shift symmetry and the zero-mean property of the exact universal excitation $f_{u}(t)$.
 This further requirement implies the relationship

+i.e., one only has to obtain the suitable value of either the asymmetry parameter $\tau$ or $A/B$ that makes the DSB maximally effective, thus providing the exact universal excitation waveform.

+The suitable value of $\tau$ can be calculated from the observation that the exact universal excitation waveform cannot be independent of the biharmonic universal excitation waveform due to the \textit{unique} character of both waveforms.
+This is due to the latter should inevitably be contained in the Fourier series of the former in the form of an infinity of harmonic pairs whose frequencies are one double the other while having the same waveform than that of the biharmonic universal excitation.
+Indeed, the biharmonic universal excitation is equivalently described by the expressions [16]